 It might be speed, the most skilled engineers in the business, or excellent customer service.

-Now that you have a nice-looking (and nice-feeling!) brochure, let’s talk about pricing.
+Now that you have a nice-looking (and nice feeling!) brochure, let’s talk about pricing.

 3. Do your homework before discussing the price of an estate agent contract.

 A major problem with small businesses bidding for estate agent business is that they lose track of the costs—which often means they end up completing jobs at a loss.